yoasyo25/ruby-submissions/1710-b/1module/perilous_journey/kyle_sallette.md

 - [ ] Applies appropriate attribute encapsulation

-- [ ] Developer creates instance and local variables appropriately
+- [x] Developer creates instance and local variables appropriately

-- [ ] Naming follows convention (is idiomatic)
+- [x] Naming follows convention (is idiomatic)

-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable

 - [ ] Code is indented properly

-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line

-* 4: Above expectations
-* 3: Meets expectations
 * 2: Below expectations
-* 1: Well-below expectations

 ### 2. Breaking Logic into Components

 Expectations:

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes

-- [ ] Developer writes methods less than 10 lines
+- [x] Developer writes methods less than 10 lines

-- [ ] No more than 3 methods break the principle of SRP
+- [x] No more than 3 methods break the principle of SRP

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 3. Test-Driven Development